A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Exploring KBAABB output with an R Shiny application

 We have also included a Mapping page (Figure~\ref{fig:ShinyMapping}), which shows a choropleth map of each domain's estimates for a given estimator and rep. This allows users to see any spatial patterns that may be present in the estimates, as well as to explore how much these patterns vary across reps.

 We are currently using this R Shiny app to help us check and compare small area models ourselves.
-As we develop better models and concrete advice for users of SAEs for this population, we expect that the R Shiny app will also become useful for disseminating such advice to the diverse group of FIA users.
+As we develop better models and concrete advice for users of small area estimators for this population, we expect that the R Shiny app will also become useful for disseminating such advice to the diverse group of FIA users.